jkomyno/bioalgo-QCluster-vs-isONclust/README.md

-# A comparison of QCluster and isONclust for clustering synthetic sequences
+# A Comparison of QCluster and isONclust for Clustering Synthetic Sequences

 -------------------------------------------------------------------------